ucd-python-bootcamp/Bootcamp-2021/HW2_ADV.md

 ## Day 2 Homework (Advanced)

 Here is a csv file that contains all of the countires that medalled in the 2018 Winter Olympic games, their latitudes and longitudes, medals won, GDP (2018), and population (2018).
-This time, we are going to plot the countries with more information to the plot.
+This time, we are going to plot the countries with more information.
 [Day2CountryInfo2018_ADV.csv](https://ucd-python-bootcamp.github.io/Bootcamp-2021/HW_files/Day2CountryInfo2018_ADV.csv)

 ### Initial Instructions: